fwang2/fs-sparse/README.md

 # pysparse: a wrapper to check sparse file

-## Generate a test file
+## Generate test files

-Using scripts provided in `test/create_test_file.sh`, it will generate a `normal.dat' with no holes; `sparse.dat` with holes.
+Using scripts provided in `test/create_test_file.sh`, it will generate two
+files:

+* `normal.dat` with no holes;
+* `sparse.dat` with holes.

 ## Usage

-The interface exposes three functions, see example below:
+The interface exposes three functions, see example below.
+Note that if a file has no holes, the # of extents (or tuple) will be 1.

     In [1]: import sparse